web-dave/webdave.de/src/assets/posts/cypress.md

 ### .contains(content)

-This can be used to check whether a text / content was found, but it can also be used to filter.
+This can be used to check whether a text or content was found, but it can also be used to filter.
 (I'll show that right away)

 ### .should(chainer, value)

-With this method tests can be carried out.
+With this method, tests can be carried out.
 The chainer is the expectation that is checked against the value.
-(We'll see that too soon), the chainer are also typed so your IDE can help with intellisense.
+(We'll see that too soon), the chainer are also typed so your IDE can help with IntelliSense.

-## Our first test (really real test):
+## Our first test (really real test)

-In app.component.html you will find the following.
+In `app.component.html` you will find the following.

 ```html
 <span>{{ title }} app is running!</span>
 ```

-We want to check whether cypress-test app is running! is issued in a span.
+We want to check whether `cypress-test app is running!` is issued in a span.

 ```JavaScript
 it(`When visiting the page, the user should be greeted with the name of the project, in the form of: ProjektName app is running`, () => {